cloudn1ne/MowgliRover/help/InstallMowgli.md

 ### Build Mowgli, OM and RTKLIBs strstr

-create a swap file around 4G in size if you have less than 4G memory or compiles will fail (and take ages)
+Note: Create a swap file around 4G in size if you have less than 4G memory or compiles will fail (and take ages).
+I managed to (test) compile this on a Raspi3 that way, but i have not actually tried to run it with a real bot.

 ```
 cd ~/MowgliRover/scripts